wanderingmoose/7-Segment-Clock-Large/README.md

 ### The interesting effect we are trying to achive is faux neon tube.
-### Using fish tank air hose as part of defuser give this faux effect.
+### Using fish tank air hose as part of defuser give this faux Neon effect.
 ### Also used small magnetic wire to hold the tubing against board.
 ### 3D printed defusers worked good.
 ### The laser cut parts were orginally done a K40 laser engraver, to had to work within its limits for the board size.